mypebble/django-pgviews/doc/index.rst

 -  `Composite Types <http://www.postgresql.org/docs/9.1/static/rowtypes.html>`_
 -  `Views <http://www.postgresql.org/docs/9.1/static/sql-createview.html>`_

-Obviously this is quite a large project, but I think it would provide a large amount of value to Django developers.
+Obviously this is quite a large project, but I think it would provide a huge amount of value to Django developers.

 Why?